Elaine, From Singapore, Teaching English Online in ChileBy Krzl Light Nuñes

 So, I did it in 2018 and that was why I could start teaching really quickly when I got back in 2019.

 How was your experience with the course?

 I enjoyed the experience.
-I have my Master’s in Adult Learning, I have pedagogy training, I know how to design a curriculum, and I’ve done stand-up training, so I know all of that already.
-I don’t actually need to be taught all these things like lesson plans and all that— I wrote lesson plans in my previous life.
+I have my Master’s in Adult Learning, I have pedagogy training, I know how to design a curriculum, and I’ve done stand-up training, so I knew all of that already.
+I didn’t actually need to be taught all of those things like lesson plans and all that — I wrote lesson plans in my previous life.
 But I wanted to see what the difference was.
 I wanted to know if there was any sort of difference that you employ if the content is different.

 You’re currently in Singapore for a holiday.
-What are your plans for the next weeks or months as the world continues to deal with a global pandemic?
+What are your plans for the next weeks or months as the world continues to deal with the pandemic?

 I’m still teaching remotely at this point, so I’m finishing up all my classes in January, and then in February, I’m taking a real break from teaching.
 My plan is actually to return to Chile in the middle of February and then start teaching again in March.

 Honestly, I’m not sure how things are going to be in the next two to three weeks because, as you know, the COVID-19 situation is evolving very quickly and it makes me a little nervous.
 I hope I can get back to Chile when I’m supposed to.